Tatuanui

 Tatuanui is a settlement and rural community in the Matamata-Piako District and Waikato region of New Zealand's North Island.

 It is located north-east of Morrinsville, south-west of Te Aroha, Waihou and Waitoa, and north of Ngarua, at the intersection of State Highway 26 and State Highway 27.
 The intersection was converted to a roundabout between June and December 2011 for safety reasons.

+Etymology

+Tatuanui was originally known as Tatua-o-Haua, meaning 'belt of Haua'.
+The name was from a flax belt around where the township stands.
+The name was shortened to Tatua but was renamed to Tatuanui to avoid confusion with another place.

+History

+Tatuanui was originally planned as a laid out town with a hall and fire station, although this plan was never carried out.